datatrails/datatrails-python/docs/runner/components/assets_create_if_not_exists.rst

 :code:`asset_label` is not required but if unspecified the created asset will not be accessible to later actions in the story.

-The :code:`selector` setting for both the asset and its associated location are required.
+The :code:`selector` setting for asset required.

-The :code:`location`, :code:`attachments` and :code:`confirm` entries are optional.
+The :code:`attachments` and :code:`confirm` entries are optional.

-The :code:`arc_namespace` (for the asset) and the :code:`namespace` (for the location) are used to distinguish between assets and locations created between runs of the story.
+The :code:`arc_namespace` (for the asset) is used to distinguish between assets created between runs of the story.

 Usually these field values are derived from an environment variable :code:`DATATRAILS_UNIQUE_ID` (default value is :code:`namespace`).